norvig/paip-lisp/docs/chapter3.md

 Because they are so versatile, they have been put to other purposes, such as representing tables of information.
 The *association list* is a type of list used to implement tables.
 An association list is a list of dotted pairs, where each pair consists of a *key* and a *value.* Together, the list of pairs form a table: given a key, we can retrieve the corresponding value from the table, or verify that there is no such key stored in the table.
-Here’s an example for looking up the names of states by their two-letter abbreviation.
+Here's an example for looking up the names of states by their two-letter abbreviation.
 The function `assoc` is used.
 It returns the key/value pair (if there is one).
 To get the value, we just take the `cdr` of the result returned by `assoc`.